BigNoid/script.skinshortcuts/README.txt

 1. Information

-This is a work in progress - it may not fully work as you expect, may require some creative skinning to get it looking right, and definitely has known issues!
+This is a work in progress - it may not fully work as you expect and may require some creative skinning to get it looking right!

 2. Let users manage their main menu and sub-menu shortcuts